txt/se20/docs/syllabus.md

   - Project2: you'll finish someone else's task (thereby learning the important of documentation, design purity, regression tests, etc).
   - Project3: you'll be judging the success of  other people's code
+  - In the above you can get, at max 6 bonus marks:
+    - Proj1 is graded via the week6 deliverable list 1
+      - And if your project survives into Proj2, you get 2 bonus marks
+    - Proj2 is graded via the week12 deliverable list 2
+      - And if your project from proj1 or proj2 survives into Proj3, you get 2 bonus marks
+    - Proj3 is graded via the report of the week14 evals (due last day of class)
+      - And if the class votes your proj1,proj2 as  "best", they get two bonus marks.
 - To support evaluation work
   - Students get 10 marks for participating (\*) in other project's evaluation
   - The real eval session will be in week14